milostomic/implementation-guides/netverify/netverify-screening.md

 The `additionalChecks` field must be included within the `presets` of the **Netverify Web v4** API call with the following, under `watchlistScreening`.

-Additionally, `userReference` will be used to associate Jumio Screening with Netverify transactions and **must be included** in API calls.
+Additionally, `userReference` will be used to associate Jumio Screening with Netverify transactions and **must be included and populated** in API calls.

 More information regarding the Netverify Web v4 can be found here:
 [Netverify Web v4 Implementation Guide](https://github.com/Jumio/implementation-guides/blob/master/netverify/netverify-web-v4.md)